-- 1. The file names can occur in any order, and the program looks only at the first two letters of the tag. - 2.
-There can be multiple < actor file >, < agent file >, < verb file > and < text file > files.
-The multiple dictionaries allow, for example, separate dictionaries for general and regionally-specific vocabulary;1 the multiple text files allow texts that will be coded to be broken into files of manageable size. - 3.
+1. The file names can occur in any order, and the program looks only at the first two letters of the tag.

+- 2. There can be multiple < actorfile >, < agentfile >, < verbfile > and < textfile > files.
+The multiple dictionaries allow, for example, separate dictionaries for general and regionally-specific vocabulary; the multiple text files allow texts that will be coded to be broken into files of manageable size. - 3.
 Any line that does not begin with < will be ignored.
 This can be used to add comments.
 By convention, begin the comment lines with the UNIX # comment delimiter. - 4.
-The final $\langle session \rangle$ line contains a $\langle last \rangle$ field that determines how many records will be skipped in the next coding session.
-The $\langle session \rangle$ fields should be the last ones in the file. - 5.
+The final < session > line contains a < last > field that determines how many records will be skipped in the next coding session.
+The < session > fields should be the last ones in the file. - 5.
 The string following < eventfile > is a prefix; the session number will be added to it.
+The string following < outputfile > is the complete file name and does not change between runs.
+If both are present, < outputfile > takes precedence.
 The event file is optional-if you are just doing dictionary development and arent interested in the resulting events, leave it out.

-To code a set of files, just use multiple < text file > listings: The system will go through all of these in order.
+To code a set of files, just use multiple < textfile > listings: The system will go through all of these in order.
 There is no practical limit on the number of these files; if a file is not found, the system will pause and report an error, then go to the next file.
 The A)utocode option goes through all of the files in the list.

-<actorfile> international.actors <actorfile> WAFR.actors <agentfile> generic.agents <agentfile> WAFR.agents <verbfile> WAFR.verbs <optionsfile>WAFR.options <textfile> WAFR.1991.text <textfile> WAFR.1992.text <textfile> WAFR.1993.text <eventfile> WAFR.1991-93.evts <coder> rmn
+'''

+<actorfile> international.actors

+<actorfile> WAFR.actors

+<agentfile> generic.agents

+<agentfile> WAFR.agents

+<verbfile> WAFR.verbs

+<optionsfile>WAFR.options

+<textfile> WAFR.1991.text

+<textfile> WAFR.1992.text

+<textfile> WAFR.1993.text

+<eventfile> WAFR.1991-93.evts

+<coder> rmn

+'''